Over 400 Readers Share The Sustainable Brands They Love Most

 7) When splurging on sheets, our readers think these linens are worth every penny.

-The most recommended brand for organic underwear (1 out of 3 respondents) was Pact — organic, comfortable, and affordable.
+The most recommended brand for organic underwear was Pact — organic, comfortable, and affordable.
 The brand offers a range of intimates, from bralettes to high-rise briefs (which I’m wearing right this moment 👋).

-Notable mentions were Boody and Subset (formerly Knickey), both brands that our editors can personally attest to for their quality materials and longevity.
-For the best support, readers shared Cosabella as their top pick.
+Notable mentions were Boody and Subset (formerly Knickey), both brands that our editors can personally attest to for their quality, natural materials, and longevity.
+For size and style inclusivity, readers shared Tomboyx as their top pick.

-This year in a not-so-surprising turn of events, there was a close race for the top sustainable sneakers between Allbirds and Veja.
-Allbirds is well known for affordability and versatility, while Veja is known for its longevity and timeless style .
+For the second year in a row, there was a close race for the top sustainable sneakers between Allbirds and Veja.
+Allbirds is well known for affordability and versatility, while Veja is known for its longevity and timeless style.

-10) You want skincare and makeup — to come hand in hand
+10) You want skincare and makeup to go hand-in-hand.

 Cocokind topped the list of write-in responses in the skincare category, alongside beauty favorite ILIA, which tells us you’re looking for brands that can balance both clean skincare and light, natural makeup.

-But moisturizing and protection are still top of the list — specific products you all recommended were cocokind’s Ceramide Barrier Serum, Ursa Major’s Golden Hour Recovery Cream, and OSEA’s advanced protection cream.
-We were also inspired by how many of you listed DIY and handcrafted Etsy products!
-One reader noted their body care of choice was “water from the tap, a little olive oil + sugar + lavender oil if I need a bit of pampering in the shower.”
-Doesn’t that sound accessible and luxurious?
+But moisturizing and protection are still top of the list — specific products you all recommended were cocokind’s Ceramide Barrier Serum, ILIA’s Super Serum Skin Tint, and OSEA’s body oil.
+We were also inspired by how many of you listed DIY and products made by small, local businesses!
+One reader noted their streamlined routine includes “jojoba oil for cuticles, and castille soap for body.”
+You can never go wrong with keeping it simple!

-11) Our readers only like two brands more than a good pair of secondhand denim.
+11) Our readers only like one brand more than a good pair of secondhand denim.

 You love to shower your loved ones with unique and personalized homemade items — not surprising.
 But so many of you noted that you want only to gift experiences, time spent together, or consumables that leave a smaller footprint once they’re gone.